-The project site would not have any direct effect on wetlands as no wetlands have been identified in the project area.
+The project site would not have any direct effect on wetlands as the subdivision is being built around the wetland areas identified at Attachment D.

-The Project would not have any adverse effects on any resident or migratory fish or wildlife species or with established native resident migratory wildlife corridor, or impede the use of native wildlife nursery sites.
+The Project would not have any adverse effects on any resident or migratory fish or wildlife species or with established native resident migratory wildlife corridor or impede the use of native wildlife nursery sites.

 The Project would not interfere with any local policies or ordinances protecting biological resources such as tree preservation policy or ordinance.
-The City requires the planting and maintenance of street trees along all streets and parking lot trees in parking lots but has no other tree preservation ordinances.
+The City requires the planting and maintenance of street trees along all streets and parking lot trees in parking lots, but has no other tree preservation ordinances.